Case Study

 |---|---|

-| Stratified train/val split | Keep class ratios stable so metrics reflect generalization, not a lucky split. |
+| Stratified train/val split | Keep class ratios stable so headline metrics track the same class mix across runs. |

-| Augmentation policy (logged) | Make image-level changes comparable across runs instead of silently drifting. |
+| Augmentation policy (logged) | Log image-level changes so augmentation stays comparable run to run. |

 | Confusion matrix + structured error review | Surface which classes get confused before touching model depth or width. |